-On this blog I will irregularly post my personal thoughts on Christian / Catholic apologetics, natural theology, philosophy of religion, and the intersection of religion and science (incl.
-Intelligent Design and Biblical Creation).
-I will discuss philosophical and empirical arguments for the truth of the Christian / Catholic faith and the historical reliability of the Bible.
+On this blog I will irregularly post my personal thoughts on Christian apologetics, natural theology, philosophy of religion, and the intersection of religion and science (incl.
+Intelligent Design).
+I will discuss philosophical and empirical arguments for the truth of the Christian faith.

 On March 19th 2016 University of Toronto's Wycliffe College hosted the grand debate "God, Science and the Universe: What's behind it all?"
 (YouTube) with atheist physicist Lawrence Krauss, Intelligent Design theorist Stephen C. Meyer, and theistic evolutionist Denis O. Lamoureux.

 In this debate Denis Lamoureux presented several arguments against Intelligent Design that I here want to discuss and show why they fail.